 2021 Local Winner: Inlet Repair Trailer, Art Villano, Montgomery Township, New Jersey

-2020 Winner: Anti-Jackknife Device, Scott Ainsley & Mark Crago Oliveto, NJDOT
+2020 Winner: Anti-Jackknife Device, Scott Ainsley & Mark Crago, NJDOT

 2019 Winner: Bridge Fender Navigation Lighting Reflective Backup System, Gerald Oliveto, NJDOT Operations Support and Engineering